rcsb/py-rcsb_app_file/README.md

 Note that Docker requires parameters to bind the paths (refer to examples).

-If Redis is used, it runs best when Redis is also in a (separate) Docker container (refer to examples).
+If both Docker and Redis are used, it runs best when Redis is also in a (separate) Docker container (refer to examples).

 Some sites could use multiple deposition servers, a situation comparable to multiple containers.